dustinpfister/blog_posts/_posts/threejs-object3d-position.md

 ### Be mindful of version numbers with threejs

 When I first wrote this post I was using r135 of threejs, and the last time I came around to do some editing I was using r146 of the library.
-Code breaking changes are made to threejs all the time so always be mindful of what the revision numnber is that is being used.
+So as of the last time I edited this blog post I was following the [r146 style rules](https://github.com/dustinpfister/test_threejs/blob/master/views/demos/r146/README.md) that I set for myself.
+Code breaking changes are made to threejs all the time so always be mindful of what the revision number is that is being used.

 ## 1 - Basic examples of the position property of Object3d